 CIS 5020 - Systems Analysis and Logical Design I (3 units)

-Each option requires between 12-15 units.
+Each option requires12-15 units.
 For more information please visit the University Catalog.